 No Spine injection procedure is without its risks and complications.
 These are very rare and occasionally there are reports of:

 BLEEDING: There is very little chance that you will bleed from a tiny puncture wound with a needle.
 But there is an increased risk of bleeding if you are taking medications to ‘thin your blood’ like warfarin, rivaroxaban or clopidogrel.
-You will be advised to stop these medications at least a week in advance of the procedure for safety.
+You will be advised to stop these medications before a Spine steroid injection at least a week in advance of the procedure for safety.

 ALLERGIC REACTION TO THE CONTRAST DYE: In rare instances, you may be allergic to the dye that is used to check the exact needle position.
-This happens in the range of 1in 200 to 1 in 500 injections.
+This happens in the range of 1 in 200 to 1 in 500 Spine steroid injections.
 People who are allergic to seafood are found to be more prone to this reaction.
 These include skin rash, itching and flushing of the face.

-HEADACHE: This happens when there is a small leakage of the fluid present around your spinal cord from the injection.
+HEADACHE: This happens when there is a small leakage of the fluid present around your spinal cord after the Spine steroid injection procedure.
 This fluid usually leaks out and can cause headache while standing and walking for a few days.
 You will be advised to lie down flat for a few days until the headache settles.

 VASOVAGAL OR FAINTING EPISODE: This can be due to the stress of the procedure and is not life threatening.
 1 in 100 patients do have such episodes and it settles very quickly.